-Felipe Montoro, a native of Glendale, Calif., is in his 11th season with the Broncos in 2015-16 and his sixth as the head coach for the combined cross country/track program.
-He is responsible for all coaching, administrative and recruiting aspects of Santa Clara's cross country and track programs.
+Felipe Montoro is in his 12th season with the Broncos in 2016-17 and his seventh as the head coach of Santa Clara cross country/track & field.
+He is responsible for all coaching, administrative and recruiting aspects of the program.

 Santa Clara set a pair of school records and nine PRs between the men's and women's teams at the 2014 West Coast Conference Cross Country Championships.
 In his only year with the Broncos, Harvard graduate Kurt Ruegg set a school record by running 23:53 at Baylands Park, while the Bronco men's team (Ruegg, Bryan Crook, Adrian Hinojosa, Joey Berriatua and Ryan Greenough) set a school record with an average time of 24:30 in the 8k race.
-Four of the men set personal best 8k marks and all of Santa Clara's top five finishers in the women's 6k — Grayson Murphy, Kelly Ryan, Hannah Wood, Kaitlyn Kuehn and Amia Nash — set personal best marks as well.
+Four of the men set personal best 8k marks and all of Santa Clara's top five finishers in the women's 6k — Murphy, Kelly Ryan, Hannah Wood, Kaitlyn Kuehn and Amia Nash — set personal best marks as well.
 Ruegg built off a strong performance earlier in the year at Baylands, when he took second place at the Bronco Invitational.
-In 2014-15, the Broncos had Berriatua, Murphy, Ruegg and Mary Kriege combine to set six school records between the fall cross country and spring track seasons.
+In 2014-15, the Broncos had Berriatua, Murphy, Ruegg and Mary Kriege combine to set six school records between the fall cross country and spring track & field seasons.

 In 2013 the men's and women's cross country teams both finished sixth at the West Coast Conference Championships.
 In addition, Ben Demaree was named the WCC Post-Graduate Scholarship winner and Allie Sibole won the 2014 St. Clarie Medal at SCU.